 Help Is Always Here

 When dealing with depression or a heroin addiction, there is help available for you.
-Whether the heroin addiction came first and ended in depression or vise versa, we are here to support you.
+Whether the heroin addiction came first and ended in depression or vise versa, we are here to support you with benefits such as a heroin rehab and detox center.
 Facing the duality of both of these mental illnesses can be difficult to overcome, but with our assistance you can overcome these battles.
 Contact us today at Vertava Health.